-At times, I use repetition to create a dialogue, pose a question and seek the limits of the image.
+Figures speak through the confines of such borders and edges, often succumbing to the habitual safety of repetition and it is within the boundary of Line and Trace that both the artist and the viewer search for the truth.
 By repeating an action, over and over, the muscles become weak and tired, the hand metaphorically starts to slip and errors creep in.
-It is within these so called ‘errors’ that I look for the ‘human’; that is human imperfection.
-In this digital age of perfect rendering, is it in fact imperfection that we can relate to, that we are.
-It can be argued that the constant compulsion to be perfect, and the inevitable impossibility of the task is resulting in a society rife with social alienation and mental illness.
-Questions are raised around neoliberalism and its cousin meritocracy.
+It is within these so called ‘errors’ that we find the ‘human’; that is the human imperfection.
+In this digital age of perfect rendering, is it in fact imperfection that we can relate to, that we perhaps seek – are we all seeking transition away from the broken, towards the constant compulsion to be perfect, and the inevitable impossibility of the task?
+Such questions of the mind, humanity and our response to society surface throughout the work.